-Here is a quick overview of the four default status lists:
+Here is a quick overview of how the four default status lists can be used:

 - Holding: Tasks that need to be documented but are not ready for action or prioritization.

 - Prioritized: Tasks that have been placed in priority order.
 These tasks are the ones that need to be worked on next.